wkjarosz/hdrview/README.md

 ## Obtaining HDRView

-If you are running a recent version of macOS, you can download the pre-built binary installer DMG from the [releases page](https://bitbucket.org/wkjarosz/hdrview/downloads).
-For other platforms, you will need to build HDRView from source for now.
+If you are running a recent version of macOS or Windows, you can download the pre-built binary installer DMG or zip file from the [releases page](https://github.com/wkjarosz/hdrview/releases).
+For Linux, you will need to build HDRView from source for now.

 ## Compiling